 - Preheat the oven to 170°C/ 325°F.

-- Using round cookie cutters measuring 7 cm wide, cut out approximately 24 biscuits and place them on lined baking trays 3 cm apart.
+- Using a round 7 cm cookie cutter measuring cut out the biscuits and using a floured fork, transfer them to lined baking trays 3 cm apart.
+They spread slightly.

-- Using a fork, mark the biscuits as illustrated.
+- With the same fork, mark the biscuits as illustrated in the photo.

 - Transfer the biscuits to cool completely on a wire rack.
 Once fully cooled, store them in an air-tight glass or tin container.